font-bakers/knead/docs/user-guide.md

 In other words it defines a specific region of the font.

 Within each contour we have successive `<pt>` tags which define points.
-They include the $$x, y$$ location and whether the point is on curve or off curve.
+They include the `x`, `y` location and whether the point is on curve or off curve.

 Now, there are some important rules on how to understand these points.